The Gospel According to John:

 WHAT DO YOU THINK about other key differences?

 There are other key differences between Nicodemus and the Samaritan woman.
 Nicodemus visits Jesus intentionally, while the Samaritan woman’s encounter with Jesus appears to be completely by chance.
-Nicodemus restricts his questions to asking about the practicality of being born from above.
+Nicodemus restricts his questions to asking about the practicality of being “born from above.”
 The Samaritan woman quickly moves on from logistics to theology.
 She wants to know what Jesus thinks about the proper place to worship God.
 In the Gospel According to John 4:23, Jesus’ answer to her question is a shocker: “But the hour is coming, and now is, when the true worshipers will worship the Father in Spirit and in truth.”

 ?
 Jesus begins by saying that the hour is coming, but he immediately corrects his statement to say that the hour now is.
-The proper way to worship is changing, and it’s changing at that very moment that Jesus is at the well talking with this Samaritan woman.
+The proper way to worship is changing, and it’s changing at the very moment that Jesus is at the well talking with this Samaritan woman.
 What’s the likely reason for this enormous change from Old Testament worship practice?

 ?
 What exactly does this change mean to present-day Christians?